atombrenner/focus-crop-react/README.md

-# focal-point-crop-react
+# focus-crop-react

 Crop images to the desired aspect ratio around a focus point with React components.

 ## The Problem

 Often you need to present images in different aspect ratios.
-For example on a wide screen (aka desktop) you use a 16:9 aspect ratio but on a narrow screen (aka mobile) you show it in 4:3 or 9:16.
-Manually cropping images is time consuming and not very flexible if you discover later that another aspect ratio is needed.
+For example, on a wide screen (aka desktop) you use a 16:9 aspect ratio but on a narrow screen (aka mobile) you show it in 4:3 or 9:16.
+Manually cropping is time consuming and not very flexible if you discover later that another aspect ratio is needed.

 If you mark the most important area of the image with a focus point you can automate